-Another thing you can do in the next 2 weeks is acquire new skills or improve the ones you have.
+Another thing you can do in the next couple of weeks is acquire new skills or improve the ones you have.
 For example, the study skills you have in middle school will not help you with Chemistry or Algebra.
 Here are 2 great resources:

-If you’re a high school #junior, applying to colleges in the fall, recruiters will be looking at how you spent this time.
+If you’re a high school #junior, as you begin applying to colleges in the fall, know that recruiters will be looking at how you spent this time.
 We suggest you explore interests, hobbies or find ways to give back to your community.
 A safe way is being a digital volunteer: https://bit.ly/2JjyHxy

 Colleges will look to see 2 things from applicants: